 Another website was a blog for the club I joined in senior high school.
 Although I hated it, my partners created many beautiful images to decorate the blog while I wrote (actually copy and paste) code to support the blog.
-It was a small success.
-We posted a couple of articles to the blog.
-And we collected users’ feedback about it.
-However, about half year later, the school believed it was not a good idea to let students had clubs (that was another story).
+It was a small success – we posted a couple of articles to the blog, and we collected users’ feedback about it.
+However, about half a year later, the school believed it was not a good idea to let students had clubs (that was another story).
 Our club had to stop all the activities, and the small blog had to stop.

-By the way, I also learned HTML and CSS at this period.
-However, since they are not programming languages, I will not talk them here.
+By the way, I also learned HTML and CSS in this period.
+However, since they are not programming languages, I will not talk about them here.

 Should you learn ASP?

 Nope.
-You may not be able find enough resources about ASP now.
+You may not be able to find enough resources about ASP now.
 If you search